OscarHChung/Safe-Link-Detector/README.md

 # Safe-Link-Detector

-Chrome extension that detects safe links on a website.
+Chrome extension that detects and prevents malicious links on a website.

 ●	“Featured App” on Google Chrome Web Store